Volunteer to care for Asia's rescued wildlife at the Thailand Animal Sanctuary

 - Creating the special diets for the other animals.

 - Enrichment for the animals to provide stimulation, thought and fun.
-Including making puzzle feeders and watching as the primates work out how to get to the treats inside, freezing their food on hot days, or smearing honey in hard to reach areas in the bears enclosure.
+Including making puzzle feeders.
+Watching as the primates work out how to get to the treats inside.
+Freezing their food on hot days, or smearing honey in hard to reach areas in the bears enclosure.

 - Cleaning the cages and enclosures, scrubbing pools.